miqueiasbrs/py-aws-lambda-local/README.md

 This session contains a collection of tutorials.

 ### Debug Python in VSCode
-To use vscode debug with lambdalocal follow the steps below
+To use vscode debug with awslambdalocal follow the steps below

 1. Click run and debug
 2. Click create a launch.json file